epyx-src/couchapp/README.md

 ### Begin Here

 Once you run `couchapp generate relax && cd relax`, you're ready to get started.
-Views are found in the `views` directory, attachments are stored in the `_attachments` directory,  forms functions are stored in `list` and `show`, and the generation script drops in additional explantory files.
+Views are found in the `views` directory, attachments are stored in the `_attachments` directory, forms functions are stored in `list` and `show`, and the generation script drops in additional explanatory files.

+You can generate the necessary updates/lists/shows to CRUD a RESTful resource easily with `couchapp generate resource blog_post title,author,body`

 ## There's more to Couch than this